Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: NHIM and its Invariant Stable and Unstable Manifolds for Kerr Black Hole,

-For the effective energy $E_{eff}=0.44$, Fig. \ref{fig:ld_Eeff=044}, the domain of the Lagrangian descriptor plot is bounded and the separatrix formed by the invariant manifolds $W^{s/u}(\mathcal{M}_{E,a})$.
-For $E_{eff}=0.45$, Fig. \ref{fig:ld_Eeff=045}, the trapped region is bigger than in the previous case but the phase space structure is very similar.
-In Fig. \ref{fig:ld_Eeff=049}, $E_{eff}=0.49$, the structure of the phase space changes, and the trapped region does not reach the maximum value of $r$ in the domain for moderate values of $a$.
-For $E_{eff}=0.51$, the phase space becomes unbounded, see Fig. \ref{fig:ld_Eeff=051}.
-However, the trapped region has a similar behaviour to the previous case.
+The Figs. \ref{fig:ld_Eeff=044},\ref{fig:ld_Eeff=045},\ref{fig:ld_Eeff=049},\ref{fig:ld_Eeff=051} show typical changes in the phase space for different values of the effective energy of the particle $E_{eff}$ and different values of the rotation parameter $a$ of the black hole.
+In general, we can appreciate how the trapped region grows when the rotation parameter of the black hole $a$ is increased and, in contrast, how the size of the trapped region decreases when the energy of the particle grows.
+For the effective energy $E_{eff}=0.44$, see Fig. \ref{fig:ld_Eeff=044}, the domain of the Lagrangian descriptor plot is bounded and the separatrix is defined by the invariant manifolds $W^{s/u}(M_{E,a})$.
+For $E_{eff}=0.45$, see Fig. \ref{fig:ld_Eeff=045}, the domains of the Lagrangian descriptor plots and the trapped regions are bigger than in the previous effective energy, however, the phase space structure is similar.
+For $E_{eff}=0.49$, see Fig. \ref{fig:ld_Eeff=049}, the trapped regions do not reach the maximum value of $r$ in the domain of the Lagrangian descriptor plots for moderate values of $a$.
+Finally, for the value $E_{eff}=0.51$, the domain of the Lagrangian descriptor becomes unbounded, see Fig. \ref{fig:ld_Eeff=051}.
+However, the structure of the trapped region looks similar to the previous case for small enough values of $a$.